Things to Do in Georgia Country For First-Timers

 You can do all that (and more) in this gem of a country.
 You could find yourself trekking through the majestic Caucasus Mountains in the morning, exploring ancient cave cities like Uplistsikhe by afternoon, and unwinding in Tbilisi's legendary sulfur baths come evening.

 It doesn’t matter what kind of traveller you are — adrenaline junkie, history buff, or foodie with a penchant for khachapuri (cheese-filled bread heaven) — Georgia's got your back.
-Let’s check out the best things to do to make the most of your experience here.
+Let’s check out the unique things to do in Georgia to make the most of your experience.

 Rioni River White Water Rafting